Around the United Reformed Church in seven days: 22-28 July 2024

 The group will now take a short break before resuming their music ministry in the autumn under a new musical director.

-National Synod of Scotland
+National Synod of Wales

 To mark this year’s Great Big Green Week, Beulah URC in Cardiff collaborated with a community artist to create a gallery of eight images entitled “Think of the alternative”.